MohammadSalehi2004/data-analytics-projects/README.md

 * For Level 1, I learned how to stregthen my skills regarding datsets by improving my understanding of handling missing values, formatting data, and presenting insights visually and how to plot and visualize graphs in a cleaner way.
 * In Level 2, I learned how to apply machine learning techniques such as Linear Regression and K-Means clustering in a more professional manner.
 I now gained experience in evaluating models using R² score and learned to use MSE and visualizing results to understand model performance.
+* In Level 3, I learned how to work with text data using natural language processing techniques such as tokenization, removing stopwords, and lemmatization.
+I also learned how to perform sentiment analysis using TextBlob and evaluate results using accuracy, precision, recall, and F1 Score.
+This helped me understand how machine learning can be applied to both structured and unstructured data.
 ---

 ## Author